CtrlK

 Workflow Clarity

 The six-step workflow is clearly sequenced and logically ordered from identification through detection signature creation.
-However, there are no explicit validation checkpoints or feedback loops between steps—for instance, no verification that beacon detection results are accurate before proceeding to protocol decoding, and no validation step after creating Suricata rules to confirm they match the observed traffic.
-Given this involves security-critical analysis, validation gaps are notable.
+However, there are no explicit validation checkpoints or feedback loops between steps—for example, no verification that beacon detection results are accurate before proceeding to protocol decoding, and no validation step after creating Suricata rules to confirm they fire correctly.

 2 / 3